What Are Red Flag Laws, the Gun Control Measure Uniting Republicans and Democrats?

 "Several different times we've had conversations among members and at markups about the desirability and the relevance" of red flag laws, Sen. Chris Coons, a Democrat from Delaware, told Axios.
 "That should be enactable, but in the several years since, despite repeated efforts ... we haven't been able to get to 10 on that."

+House Minority Whip Steve Scalise, a Republican from Louisiana, called the measures "unconstitutional."

+"They literally come into your house and take away your gun without you even knowing that there was some kind of proceeding where somebody said, 'Oh, I think that gun might be a threat,'" Scalise told Fox News' John Roberts.
+"Maybe somebody thought taking away a gun from a 19-year-old is going to solve a problem.
+It happens to be unconstitutional."

-The National Rifle Association advocacy group has also expressed concerns about red flag laws, saying they could interfere with an individual's right to due process.
+The National Rifle Association has also expressed concerns about red flag laws, saying they could interfere with an individual's right to due process.